DragonflyStats/ArchivedRepositories/ComplexityIndices/00-Master.md

 The Hotelling Paired T-test is implemented using the MVTest R package (using the MPaired function).

-As the Left and Right tibia measurements are identical, only one set of measurements is included.
+0.2134127As the Left and Right tibia measurements are identical, only one set of measurements is included.

-#### Results of Hotelling Procedure
+### Part A : MVTests - Complexity Index - Results of Hotelling Procedure

-* CI - all three regions  - no significant difference
+* A1: CI - all three regions  - p-value: 0.2598553 - no significant difference
-* CI - for tibia (left)  - no significant difference
+* A2: CI - for tibia (left)  - p-value: 0.282157 - no significant difference
-* CI - for pelvis  -  ***significant difference****
+* A3: CI - for pelvis  - p-value:  0.01274736 -  ***significant difference****
-* CI - for thorax  - no significant difference
+* A4: CI - for thorax  - p-value: 0.4543853 -  no significant difference

+### Part B : MVTests - Sample Entropy - Results of Hotelling Procedure

-* SE - all three regions  - no significant difference
+* B1: SE - all three regions  - p-value: 0.537562 -  no significant difference
-* SE - for tibia (left)  - no significant difference
+* B2: SE - for tibia (left)  - p-value: 0.2134127 -  no significant difference
-* SE - for pelvis  -  ***significant difference***
+* B3: SE - for pelvis  - p-value: 0.678382 -  no significant difference
-* SE - for thorax  - no significant difference
+* B4: SE - for thorax  - p-value: 0.3566413 -  no significant difference

-#### Mahalanobis Procedure
+### Mahalanobis Procedure

 (What is the Mahalanobis Distance?)

 Both Pre and Post measurements are combined into a single matrix of measurements, creating a 30 x 9 matrix.
-Using the vector of column means, and the covariance matrix, a set of 30 Mahalanobis Distances are calculated using the mahalanobis funtion in R.
+Using the vector of column means, and the covariance matrix, a set of 30 Mahalanobis Distances are calculated using the "mahalanobis" funtion in R.
 These Mahalanobis distances are split into two paired values, on which the conventional paired t-test can be applied.
 This approach is a useful complement to the Hotelling test as it would allow analysts to determine if any particular athletes are influential in the outcome of the procedure.

-#### PART C Summary of Results of Mahalanobis Paired Test Procedure
+### PART C Summary of Results of Mahalanobis Paired Test Procedure

 Compelxity Indices